trew-boisvert/megamind/README.md

 - [x] Refactor, make it nice

 ## Ideas for Technical Interview
+- What if API call fails?
+Handle for that
 - Set up basic webpage version of game
 - Add win/loss tracking
 - Hell mode, uses letters instead of numbers (Is this just wordle?)